Bullying can happen even if you’re not at school.

 Pupil Voice: the importance of having a safe space at school

 Sometimes it may seem hard to control your behaviour.
-What may help is having somewhere where you can take a step back from it all and have a re-think – a safe space at school.
+What may help is having a safe space at school.

 Money and housing issues